bfieldtools/auto_examples/coil_design/magnetically_shielded_biplanar_coil_design.rst

     Computing the inductance matrix...
     Computing self-inductance matrix using rough quadrature (degree=2).
 For higher accuracy, set quad_degree to 4 or more.
     Estimating 34964 MiB required for 3184 by 3184 vertices...
-    Computing inductance matrix in 60 chunks (12884 MiB memory free),              when approx_far=True using more chunks is faster...
+    Computing inductance matrix in 60 chunks (12151 MiB memory free),              when approx_far=True using more chunks is faster...
     Computing triangle-coupling matrix
-    Inductance matrix computation took 13.64 seconds.
+    Inductance matrix computation took 13.03 seconds.
     Pre-existing problem not passed, creating...
     Passing parameters to problem...
     Passing problem to solver...
-    /home/rzetter/miniconda3/lib/python3.7/site-packages/cvxpy-1.1.0a3-py3.7-linux-x86_64.egg/cvxpy/reductions/solvers/solving_chain.py:170: UserWarning: You are solving a parameterized problem that is not DPP.
-Because the problem is not DPP, subsequent solves will not be faster than the first one.
-      "You are solving a parameterized problem that is not DPP. "

     Problem